raiguard/EditorExtensions/README.md

 scenario also massively increases the speed at which construction orders are dispatched.

-The debug world (accessed by control + clicking the "single player" or "new game" buttons on the main menu) is also overridden to have all the same effects as the testing scenario, except for the pre-built entities.
+aforementioned improvements, except for a pre-built roboport and radar. game" buttons on the main menu) is optionally enhanced with all of the The debug world (accessed by control + clicking the "single player" or "new